kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 ### Metrics restructured

-As the kube-state-metrics component got a major upgrade to version 2.x, some metrics got restructured.
+As the kube-state-metrics component got a major upgrade to version 2.x, some metrics were restructured.

 The following table shows how the affected labels were restructured: